MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 The App Center SDK collects only crashes caused by unhandled .NET exceptions.
 It does not collect native crashes e.g. when using C or C++.

 Follow the [WPF/WinForms Getting Started](~/sdk/getting-started/wpf-winforms.md) if you haven't set up the SDK in your application yet.

+> [!WARNING] In Windows Forms, when no debugger is attached, unhandled exceptions are automatically caught by the runtime and do not cause the application to crash - a dialog is displayed instead, giving the user an option to continue or end app execution.
+Regardless of what they choose, these exceptions are not reported automatically.
+To work around this, you can either force the app to crash on unhandled exceptions with
+`Application.SetUnhandledExceptionMode(UnhandledExceptionMode.ThrowException);`, or you can set a "thread exception handler" to the `Application.ThreadException` event, and report the exception using the `Crashes.TrackError` API described below.
+Note that this is *only* the case when the debugger is **not** attached.
+When the debugger is attached, unhandled exceptions will cause crashes *unless* a handler is attached to `Application.ThreadException`.

 ## Generate a test crash